Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Results

 \subsection{Case study: Air quality mapping}

-Among all resampling strategies, buffered LOO sampling produced the most complete coverage of the $(\text{population density},\text{prediction distance})$ task space (Figure~\ref{fig:no2-popd-d-empirical-frequency}), providing the variation necessary for weighted estimators.
-Random CV and LOOCV, in contrast, reproduced the sampling bias toward short prediction distances and high population densities and therefore fail to adequately represent the range of prediction tasks encountered across the deployment domain.
-LOBOCV yielded substantially larger prediction distances than those occurring in deployment, while still exhibiting a bias toward high population densities.
+Among all resampling strategies, buffered LOO provided the most complete coverage of the $(\text{population density},d)$ space (Fig.~\ref{fig:no2-popd-d-empirical-frequency}), providing the variation necessary for weighted estimators.
+Random CV and LOOCV reproduced the sampling bias toward short prediction distances and high population densities, failing to adequately cover the range of tasks encountered across the deployment domain.
+LOBOCV overrepresented larger distances while retaining a bias toward high population densities.

-Across models, buffered TWCV and IWCV yielded substantially smaller RMSE estimates than the other validation strategies, typically by about 15--35\% (Figure~\ref{fig:no2-rmse-by-estimator}).
-The differences were particularly pronounced for RF and for spatial CV.
-We interpret these differences as a positive (i.e.\ pessimistic) bias of the unweighted estimators.
-Because monitoring sites are concentrated in urban areas where NO$_2$ concentrations exhibit higher variability, conventional spatial and non-spatial validation tasks tended to overrepresent urban high-variance conditions relative to the rural-dominated deployment domain.
+TWCV and IWCV variants yielded RMSE estimates typically $15$--$35\,\%$ lower than other methods, both with buffered LOO and random CV task generators (Fig.~\ref{fig:no2-rmse-by-estimator}).
+We interpret this as pessimistic bias of unweighted estimators.
+Because monitoring sites are concentrated in urban areas where NO$_2$ concentrations exhibit higher variability, conventional spatial and non-spatial validation tasks overrepresented urban high-variance conditions relative to the rural-dominated deployment domain.
 As a result, they overestimated prediction error when averaged over the full prediction domain.
 This also affected feature-based kNNDM, whose matching was largely influenced by features not affected by covariate shift.
-Thus, TWCV/IWCV were not optimistic; they estimated a defined target, i.e. deployment risk instead of sample-weighted risk.
+Thus, TWCV/IWCV were not optimistic; they rather estimated a defined target, i.e. deployment risk.

-Model-based uncertainty estimates from the RK model were pessimistically biased due to the over-representation of highly variable urbanized regions in the sample, which affected the model's representation of spatial covariation and prediction variance based on the residual semivariogram (see Supplementary Figure~\ref{fig:no2_svgm}).
+Model-based uncertainty estimates from the RK model were pessimistically biased due to the overrepresentation of highly variable urbanized regions in the sample, which affected the model's representation of spatial covariation and prediction variance based on the residual semivariogram (Fig.~S4 in the Supplement).
 Non-parametric calibration weighting, in contrast, was able to capture such non-stationarities, resulting in more reliable estimators of deployment uncertainty.